elchananbloom/init2WinIt/bank-account-plan.md

 Spring Boot, MVC, JDBC, Testing, React
 Plan to meet requirement:
 The team will implement the backend of the application using Spring Boot, utilizing the MVC (Model-View-Controller) architecture for organizing the application structure.
 The JDBC will be used for database connections and data transactions.
-For the frontend, The team will build the UI with React, ensuring it is responsive and functional. the team will also write unit and integration tests to ensure that both the backend and frontend meet the application requirements.
+For the frontend, The team will build the UI with React, ensuring it is responsive and functional.
+The team will also write unit and integration tests to ensure that both the backend and frontend meet the application requirements.

 An HTML and CSS UI Built with React
 Plan to meet requirement: